 - ❌ Delayed Corrections: By the time adjustment is applied, conditions may have changed

-Burst Fire on Semi-Period
+Cycle Stealing on Semi-Period

 How it works: Switches at semi-period level (every 10ms for 50Hz) to double the control slots and improve response time.
+For example, to achieve 50% power, alternates full power and no power for 20ms, and 10ms, to avoid creating DC components.

 Advantages: